Pashtun Tribal Flags

-In the past, each section or a sub-tribe of a Pashtun tribe used to have its own unique flag or standard ('bairagh' بیرغ in Pashto).
-For example each of the eight sections of the Afridi tribe had their own particular flags representing them.
+In the past, each section or sub-tribe of a Pashtun tribe used to have its own unique flag or standard (‘bairagh’ بیرغ in Pashto).
+For example, each of the eight sections of the Afridi tribe had their own particular flags representing them.

-The Pashtun tribal flags were triangular in shape.
-They were made by Pashtun women.
-The designs on the flag were commonly worked in cotton or more rarely embroidered in silk.
-In general, they were not ornamented with kalima or a verse from Quran.
+The Pashtun tribal flags were triangular in shape and traditionally made by Pashtun women.
+The designs were usually stitched in cotton, and occasionally embroidered in silk.
+Unlike many Islamic banners, they rarely carried the kalima or Quranic verses.

 A Pashtun army consisting of many clans marching with tribal flags was a sight to behold in pre-modern times.
 Anandram Mukhlis, who witness the Pashtun army of Ali Muhammad Khan Rohilla in 1745 AD, writes in his diary: